 Whilst mixing and mastering balance well, the ubiquitous and sometimes off-kilter drum work with its ever-returning snare sounds just gets your blood boiling after a while.
-WTF!
 A more sophisticated performance beyond the mean bass-kick/snare with some cymbals joined in would have left the forces of light out there in the dust even better.

-So, Quo Vadis Triarchy?
+So, Quo Vadis, Triarchy?

 You are also gonna like some subdued, but excellent soloing on some of the tracks.
 The one in Diastric Alchemy always makes me pause and come back for seconds.
 That they did not lose their knack for thrashing shows in Archon with – to my surprise – some sturdier drumming.
 Now, the track Snowing Still takes the lead of the pack in this blackened concoction.
 Probably the juiciest slab of metal in this here piece of work.

 Triarchy of the Lost Lovers presents itself as somewhat of a cross-over.
 Away from the dark and very thrashy style to a very powerful, albeit slower version of their tune.
-And whilst the signs are set that will ultimately lead them to trespass into Gothic territory, this album is not yet it.
-And for sure none of the Extreme Metal offerings of the present day are visible yet.
+And whilst the signs are set that will ultimately lead them to trespass onto Gothic territory, this album is not yet it.
+And for sure, none of the Extreme Metal offerings of the present day are visible yet.

 All in all, this is a classy, very red-blooded Black Metal offering.
-Mostly mid-tempo, but with meaty riffs, great solos and a raw vocal contribution that really pulls you in until the service ends.
+Mostly mid-tempo, but with meaty riffs, great solos, and a raw vocal contribution that really pulls you in until the service ends.
 Slowly, but powerfully.
-In the end, by stepping out of that cave and taking a new direction, Rotting Christ went ahead and created a now legendary album that still resonates to this day.
+In the end, by stepping out of that cave and taking a new direction, Rotting Christ went ahead and created a now-legendary album that still resonates to this day.